 Using the Philips Somneo Sleep and Wake-Up Light

-What I really liked about the Philips Somneo Sleep and Wake-Up light
+Top perks of the Philips Somneo Sleep and Wake-Up light

 With other wake-up lights, you usually have a pre-programmed brightness level, so the ability to fine-tune this with the Somneo is great.
 Plus, the fact that it will adapt to your room's light levels feels like an important detail.